Read this quick, easy guide to help you look like an organized teacher and boost your confidence because attitude is everything!

 Below are links to popular – and stylish – teacher planners that are sure to inspire you!

 Here’s the link in case you want to peek!
 Erin Condren Teacher Lesson Planner

-And here’s a link to We Are Teachers: The Best Planners to Help Teachers Stay Organized (in Style) which lists some other fun and functional options.
+And here’s a link to We Are Teachers: The Best Planners to Help Teachers Stay Organized (in Style), which lists other fun and useful options.

 3. Smooth pens that write well

 This is a MUST.
 We all know that a good flowing writing pen is a must.
 I usually use a Bic because I like how they write.
 I also prefer fine tip points.

 I’d love to hear about your favorite writing pens.

 4. Colorful, fun pens

 Some teachers consider this FLUFF, but I’ve worked with a handful of teachers who insist that these are mandatory.